 Career Average Revalued Earnings (CARE)

-CARE Schemes provide a pension based on your earnings averaged over the duration of your membership of the scheme – unlike a final salary scheme where the pension is based on your earnings nearer to retirement.
-More detailed information about CARE can be found in our Pensions Guide, pg 5.
+CARE Schemes provide a pension based on your earnings averaged over the duration of your membership of the scheme – unlike a Final Salary scheme where the pension is based on your earnings nearer to retirement.
+More detailed information about CARE can be found in our Pensions Guide.

-A cash balance scheme is a hybrid between defined benefit and defined contribution, in that the investment risk is with the employer but the employee bears the risk that the money in their pot will be sufficient to provide enough income at retirement.
-(See Cash Balance Schemes – in our Pensions Guide, pg6)
+A cash balance scheme is a hybrid between Defined Benefit and Defined Contribution, in that the investment risk is with the employer but the employee bears the risk that the money in their pot will be sufficient to provide enough income at retirement.

 There are rules which require employers to consult with employees or their representatives when proposing to make changes to their pension arrangements.